 Payment options and other information is available on the WSU Bursar website.

-WSU Installment Payment offers a low cost, flexible system for paying educational expenses out of current income through regularly scheduled payments over a period of ten (10) months.
-Copies of informational brochure and application are available in the Records and Registration Office.
+WSU Installment Payment offers a low cost, flexible system for paying educational expenses out of current income through regularly scheduled payments.
+Detailed information is available on the Office of the Bursar website.

 Financial aid recipients